ahromis/swarm-elk/README.md

 > **Note:** You may want to remove the stdout output using the `rubydebug` codec after confirming everything works as you expect.
 By leaving the stdout output enabled it would be too much output for most environments.

-If using UCP then you can access Kibana via the HRM label, which should be set for the DNS name you wish to use to access it.
-Otherwise access Kibana via the service's published port, which is 5601 in this file.
+If using UCP then you can access Kibana via the HRM label, which should be set to the URL you want to use for access to Kibana.
+Otherwise access Kibana via the service's published port, which is 5601 in this compose file.

 ### Testing